-Aimed at enhancing human resources and national capacity-building in least developed countries (LDCs) in Africa and Asia and the Pacific Regions, these fellowships will enable candidates to conduct research work or participate in a training course in the Republic of Korea.
-Given that UNESCO and the Government of the Republic of Korea grant priority to gender equality, special attention will be given to women's candidatures.
-English is the medium of instruction.
+Aimed at enhancing human resources and national capacity-building in least developed countries (LDCs) in Africa and Asia-Pacific, these fellowships will enable candidates to conduct research work or participate in a training course in the Republic of Korea.
+The medium of instruction is English.

 Field of Study

-UNESCO will solicit applications from least developed countries (LDCs) in Africa and Asia and the Pacific regions.
+UNESCO will solicit applications from least developed countries (LDCs) in Africa and Asia-Pacific.

 A. Candidatures must comply with the following criteria:

-- a) Candidates must hold at least a Bachelor’s Degree
+- Candidates must hold at least a Bachelor’s Degree

 B. All applications must be endorsed by the National Commission for UNESCO and must be made on a UNESCO fellowship application form

-C. The implementing agency in the Republic of Korea will be the Korea International Cooperation Agency (KOICA) and Asia-Pacific Centre of Education for International Understanding (APCEIU).
+C. The implementing agency in the Republic of Korea will be the KOICA/APCEIU.

 D. The following documents must be attached to the application form in duplicate:

-- a) Photocopies of diplomas and school-certified transcript of academic records;
+- Photocopies of diplomas and school-certified transcript of academic records

-b) Certificate of English Language Proficiency by an official authority (if English is not the medium of instruction in the home country); and
+- Certificate of English Language Proficiency by an official authority (if English is not the medium of instruction in the home country)

-E. Each invited Member State will be requested to nominate (not more than) two (2) candidates.
+F. Each invited Member Sate will be requested to nominate not more than two candidates.

-G. UNESCO will submit the pre-selected applications to KOICA and APCEIU for final selection with copy to the Permanent Delegation of the Republic of Korea to UNESCO.
-It is understood that KOICA will cooperate with APCEIU in the evaluation and approval of these files during the final selection.
+G. UNESCO will submit to the Permanent Delegation of the Republic of Korea/KOICA the application files received from the invited Member States.
+It is understood that KOICA will cooperate with the Asia-Pacific Center of Education for International Understanding (APCEIU) in the evaluation of these dossiers.

 Selection of Beneficiaries

-B. Candidates not informed of their selection by 1 September 2013 should consider that the donor Government has not approved their applications.
+B. Candidates not informed of their selection by 18 August 2014 should consider that the donor government has not approved their applications.